patcon/astro-test-polis/google-app-script/README.md

     - [x] `group-aware-consensus`
     - [x] `comment-priorities` to indicate "comment routing" order
     - [x] `consensus` statements (both agree/disagree)
-    - [ ] `repness` to show which clusters a statement is representative of
+    - [ ] `repness` shows a measure of [how representative a comment is of a group](https://compdemocracy.org/Representative-Comments/)
+- [ ] When a cell is unchanged, be intelligent about updating a cell (so version history is cleaner)
 - [ ] Offer a template spreadsheet that can be used to get up and running quickly.
 - From the spreadsheet itself...
     - [ ] Accept/reject submitted statements